On this page:

 Limitations are:

-- Hypatia has only a very rudimentary understanding of one-dimensional arrays, does not know matrixes and vectors, and does not know imaginary or complex numbers.
+- Hypatia has no real understanding of arrays (though it can read and write them), does not know matrixes and vectors, and does not know imaginary or complex numbers.

-- While Hypatia can easily calculate arithmetic, geometric and harmonic mean, median and standard deviation, it is not a tool for statistical analysis.
+- While Hypatia has built-in functions to calculate arithmetic, geometric and harmonic means, medians and standard deviations, it is not a tool for statistical analysis.

 - There is no syntax checking while typing.